Nneji123/WordsAI/README.md

 - Chatbot
 - Wordcloud Generator

-**Visit wordsai-app.herokuapp.com** to see all the available feautures!
+to see all the available feautures!

 ## Repository File Structure